mailpoet/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.20.0 - 2019-03-05 =
+* Added: requirement for all "from" email addresses to be authorized to enable sending;
+* Added: WooCommerce revenues in stats email notifications;
+* Added: new image for WordPress repo;
+* Improved: adjustments for third-party plugins who do not integrate MailPoet correctly;
+* Improved: email type selection CSS improved to prevent issues with some languages;
+* Fixed: double elements in form editor;
+* Fixed: MailPoet Sending Service can be activated with a key that has an 'expiring' status;
+* Fixed: display bug for 1:2 and 2:1 column layouts in editor;
+* Fixed: pagination controls on listings pages.

 = 3.19.3 - 2019-02-26 =
 * Added: new step in import to educate users about good sending practices during subscriber import;